-We involve key trades early in the process to ensure what is being designed is fit-for-purpose – and practically buildable .
-Apollo’s exclusive service agreements with key consultants and sub-contractors gives a competitive edge in terms of price, quality, programme and performance.
+We involve key trades early in the process to ensure what is being designed is fit-for-purpose – and practically buildable.
+Apollo’s exclusive service agreements with key consultants and sub-contractors give a competitive edge in terms of price, quality, programme, and performance.
 There is no substitute for strong relationships.

 Apollo’s experienced site teams manage the full construction process, from site establishment to sub-contractor coordination and Health & Safety Management, all the way through to commissioning and building handover.

 Being a full-service design and construction company, we understand the importance of the full project lifecycle.
 Our years of experience have provided us with the knowledge required to save you time and money, taking projects from concept to completion and every step in between.